San Diego Rat Control

 Roof Rats in San Diego

 Roof rats are slender, long rats are the most common in southern California.
-We find them in our fruit and nut trees, in sheds, attics, sub areas, garages, and under the hoods of our parked cars.
+We find them in our fruit and nut trees, in sheds, attics, sub-areas, garages, and under the hoods of our parked cars.
 They can cause extensive damage to our homes, crops, and vehicles and they leave behind odors and contamination.
-Roof rats are very agile climbers and can run up and down stucco walls, cross cable lines and vines, and are also quite comfortable in sewer and storm drain lines as well.
+Roof rats are very agile climbers and can run up and down stucco walls, cross cable lines, and vines, and are also quite comfortable in sewer and storm drain lines as well.

 Most people don’t realize that they are surrounded by rats.
-Roof rats live in green belts, common area slopes, under decks and Jacuzzis, in palm trees and large birds of paradise plants and any other cluttered or overgrown area.
+Roof rats live in green belts, common area slopes, under decks and Jacuzzis, in palm trees and large birds of paradise plants, and in any other cluttered or overgrown area.
 It is a simple reality that if you live in southern California, you are surrounded by rats.
 As these rats encroach on the HOA property, looking for food and harborage they can become visible and cause a stir.
 But, don’t fool yourself, they are there all the time.
-In a best case scenario a rodent program will mitigate and reduce a rat population without the homeowners even noticing the presence of rats.
+In a best-case scenario, a rodent program will mitigate and reduce a rat population without the homeowners even noticing the presence of rats.
 We frequently surprise our customers when we tell them the results of our rodent prevention service.
 At one association, I recently calculated that our rodent bait stations had killed 50-60 rats per month…every month…for nine years.
 The point is, a good program will help keep the population of rats down on the HOA property, but the rats will always keep coming.
 There is an endless supply of hungry rats out in the wild that are just waiting in line to “eat at the same table” as you.

 Keeping rats out

 So, how do you keep Roof Rats from causing trouble in your home?
-Rodent prevention requires a cooperative effort between management, homeowners and your pest company.
+Rodent prevention requires a cooperative effort between management, homeowners, and your pest company.
 Here are my suggestions:

 - Keep your barbeque clean.
 The drippings and food debris in a barbeque provide a great attractant for rats.
 Then, the barbeque itself provides a great winter home.
 Every year we receive dozens of calls about the first barbeque of the spring that is ruined by a rat nest on the cooking surface.

 - Don’t leave dog and cat food outside.
-We frequently use dog food as a bait to catch rats, because we know that every night they are walking up to the dog bowl and helping themselves.
+We frequently use dog food as bait to catch rats, because we know that every night they are walking up to the dog bowl and helping themselves.
 If your dog or cat doesn’t finish its food, put it inside for the night.

 - Keep clutter and debris cleaned up.
-Boards, stacks of firewood, piles of just about anything can and are an attractive home for rats.
+Boards, stacks of firewood, and piles of just about anything can and are an attractive home for rats.
 If you minimize the clutter around your home, you will minimize the places rats can live.

 - Keep your garage and other door seals in good shape.
-If you leave hole the size of a quarter, a juvenile rat can make it inside.
+If you leave a hole the size of a quarter, a juvenile rat can make it inside.
 He may then chew the hole bigger, so his mom and dad can move in too.
-In the fall and winter, as the weather cools, rats will be more inclined encroach on your house to make themselves comfortable in a nice warm garage.
+In the fall and winter, as the weather cools, rats will be more inclined to encroach on your house to make themselves comfortable in a nice warm garage.

 - Be careful about doing your own pest control.
 Although there are products available over the counter, their correct use is very, very important.
 Studies have indicated that 96% of rodenticide poisonings are due to improper use of rodent poisons by homeowners.
 We recommend the use of snap traps and other non-poison options.
-If you do have to use a rodenticide bait, make sure it is contained in a tamper proof bait station and the instructions on the label are followed to the letter.
+If you do have to use rodenticide bait, make sure it is contained in a tamper-proof bait station and the instructions on the label are followed to the letter.

 Hire a professional

 Rat season is here.
 The rat population has been building all spring and summer.
-The cool fall weather is pushing cold, hungry rats toward warm, food filled structures of your HOA.
+The cool fall weather is pushing cold, hungry rats toward warm, food-filled structures of your HOA.
 Make sure you get your rodent prevention program in place right away.
 You just might have a rat running through your backyard tonight.
-But, with a concentrated effort by your pest company and your homeowners, rats can be an rarely noticed reality of nature, instead of an ongoing problem that keeps homeowners panicked and keeps your phone ringing.
+But, with a concentrated effort by your pest company and your homeowners, rats can be a rarely noticed reality of nature, instead of an ongoing problem that keeps homeowners panicked and keeps your phone ringing.